Kyu-Furukawa Gardens: A Photo Guide to Tokyo’s English Oasis

 Annual rose festivals

 There are the annual Spring Rose (typically late April to June) and the Autumn Rose Festivals (in October).
-These are major events that draw large crowds and often feature special illuminations (in spring) and music performances.
+They draw large crowds and often feature special illuminations (in spring) and music performances.
+Here is my archive of prior events I have attended:

 A vibrant red rose in full bloom surrounded by small rosebuds against a dark, soft-focus green background.